tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: introduce Suitcase class ?
 (Container + Item => Suitcase => Jug)
 	- TBD: refactor Jug (dual inheritance from Container & Item) [move container list routine from Invisible() to Container() ?]
 		- IDEA: put() for jug fails if obj not is_beverage
+	- TBD: create Shelf class!!
+		- similar to container but prep is 'on'; no open() or lock() ; has max_obj attribute
+		- put initial shelf in Main Hall
+		- implement Control Panel as Shelf !! (may need to add control_panel after guard_goblin dies)
 	- TBD: refactor Beverage
 	- TBD: refactor Food
 	- TBD: refactor Clothes